This post may contain affiliate links. Please read my disclosure for more info.

 How much coffee is in a k-cup?

-The exact amount depends on the brand and blend of the coffee.
-In most cases, though, a k-cup has about 2 tablespoons of coffee grounds.
-That’s about 8-12 grams of ground coffee or about 1 standard coffee scoop.
+The amount varies by brand and blend, but usually, a k-cup holds around 2 tablespoons of coffee grounds.
+This equals about 8-12 grams, or roughly 1 standard coffee scoop.
+Perfect for a delicious cup!

 How Do Keurig Brewers Work?